tstack/lnav/docs/source/ui.rst

    Screenshot of the files panel showing the loaded files.

 The Files panel is open initially to display progress in loading files.
-The following information can be displayed for each file:
+The following information is displayed for each file:

-* the "unique" portion of the path relative to the other files;
+* the "unique" portion of the path relative to the other files and
-* the amount of data that has been indexed;
+* the amount of data that has been indexed.

+To the right of the file list is a panel that shows details for each file, such as:

 * the date range of log messages contained in the file;
 * the errors that were encountered while trying to index the file;
-* the notes recorded for files where some automatic action was taken, like hiding the file if it was seen as a duplicate of another file.
+* the notes recorded for files where some automatic action was taken, like hiding the file if it was seen as a duplicate of another file;
+* the details of the demultiplexing and log format matching process.

 .. figure:: lnav-filters-panel.png
    :align: center